Blazing-Blast/paralysis/README.md

 This is done with `constexpr`essions, that makes it so the compiler calculates this ahead of time, and there is no performance impact compared to pre-calculating it myself.

+Because all of these calculations (except tracking the maximum) are independent, you can do multiple at the same time.
+This means you can multi-thread it.
+The code takes the amount of threads you have, and equally divides the work between them.
+The leftover work is done by the main thread while it waits for the other 16-or-so threads to finish.
+Once all are done, the biggest value between them gets outputted to the console.

 ## The Python version

-I have first written a version in Python, extrapolating out from the 1 million result, it should take 4 hours.
+I have first written a version in Python, extrapolating out from the 1 million result, it would take around 4 hours.

 ## Compiling, running, and timing